SolveigBeen/SolBeen-CV-FE23/README.md

 -useEffect.
 Also used to add toggling of body background color when the Theme-toggler is done.

 -useSelector.
 Used to access the Redux store to retreive the current theme mode.
 Applied in ThemeProvider.jsx.

+useRef.
+Used on Contact.jsx to create a reference to the modal element.
+It is used to facilitate the functionality of closing the modal when clicking outside of it.